FarLostBrand/DieTheRollingDiceGame/README.md

 Welcome to Die!
 This game is a heavily improved remake of the original hit game [DIE](https://tnaz.itch.io/die) make for GMTK 2022.
 It offers enhanced features, a new 2d art style, and more!

+I feel it is important to clarify that this is my first REAL game in a sense.
+It's the first game I've developed by myself and is my first game I didn't use a game engine for.
+There are issues/bugs, but I find pleasure in them since it shows the imperfections of something that shouldn't be perfect.
+This was made in 1 week, with VERY VERY little time available, so I don't feel obligated to make changes.
+This is open source so feel free to use my stuff!

 ## ✒️ Description

 In this combat round marathon you will traverse 9 distinct levels in order to achieve ascension.
 Players will play as a newly freed die and will attempt to liberate its brethren while avoiding the Corrupted.
 The land of dice is a land of balance.
 The Corrupted keep the Controlled in check, preventing one from ascending and keeping the world from being destroyed.
 This game is the legend of Die, the rolling die who saved it all.
 Or well... tried to.
 In the many timelines of Die, there were times of failure.
 Times when Die lost all his dots and became one with those he despises.
 Will your time be different?
 Will you achieve ascension?